WhoDB CLI

 Features

-- Interactive TUI - Beautiful terminal-based user interface built with Bubble Tea
+- Interactive TUI - Terminal UI built with Bubble Tea

-- Multi-Database Support - PostgreSQL, MySQL, SQLite, MongoDB, Redis, ClickHouse, and more
+- Multi-Database Support - PostgreSQL, MySQL/MariaDB, SQLite, MongoDB, Redis, ClickHouse, ElasticSearch

 - Table Browser - Navigate schemas and tables with visual grid layout

-- SQL Editor - Syntax highlighting with autocomplete
+- SQL Editor - Multi-line editor with schema-aware autocomplete

-- Responsive Data Viewer - Paginated results with horizontal scrolling
+- Responsive Data Viewer - Paginated results with horizontal column scrolling

 - Export Capabilities - Export to CSV and Excel formats